isAdamBailey/portfolio-2/content/blog/dockerize-a-laravel-application.md

 Our Dockerfile starts by defining the base image we’re using: `php:7.4-fpm`.

-After installing system packages and PHP extensions, we install Composer by copying the `composer` executable from its latest [official image](https://hub.docker.com/_/composer) to our own application image.
+After installing system packages and PHP extensions, we install Composer by copying the composer executable from its latest [official image](https://hub.docker.com/_/composer) to our own application image.

-A new system user is then created and set up using the `user` and `uid` arguments.
+A new system user is then created and set up using the user and uid arguments.
 These values will be injected by Docker Compose at build time.

-Finally, we set the default working dir as `/var/www` and change to the newly created user.
-This will make sure you’re connecting as a regular user, and that you’re on the right directory, when running `composer` and `artisan` commands on the application container.
+Finally, we set the default working dir as /var/www and change to the newly created user.
+This will make sure you’re connecting as a regular user, and that you’re on the right directory, when running composer and artisan commands on the application container.

 ## NGNIX Configuration

 Docker compose needs to have some information about services we use in our docker container. so let's create a place for our NGNIX configuration to live.

-In the `docker` directory we created earlier we need to create a new directory called nginx `mkdir -p docker/nginx` and create a file inside. i called mine app.conf `touch app.conf.`
+In the "docker" directory we created earlier we need to create a new directory called nginx `mkdir -p docker/nginx` and create a file inside. i called mine app.conf `touch app.conf.`

 Paste the below contents into that file: